 The Historic Wapiti Lodge

 The Historic Wapiti Lodge near the Shoshone River is nestled in the heart of Wapiti Valley.
 It offers a prime location – only 18 miles to Cody and 30 miles to the park entrance.

 South entrance: Jackson Hole, Wyoming

 Well, this constitutes more than just Jackson Hole.
 Just south of Yellowstone, there is the whole Grand Teton area, which is amazing!
 We’ve already written about 5 Family Friendly Things To Do By The Grand Tetons , so definitely check that out.

 If you’re interested in booking a guided tour from Jackson to Yellowstone, check out this Full-Day Yellowstone Lower Loop Tour.
 Or if you’d rather travel with a small group, check out this Small-Group Yellowstone Tour.
 Both tours will arrange pick-up in the Jackson or Teton Village area, and they are great ways to experience Yellowstone with a live tour guide.

 Teton Village has the feel of a quaint ski town similar to Vale, Colorado.
 Here you can ride the tram, shop in the boutique stores, or eat at any of the great restaurants.

 A few miles south of the Teton Village is Jackson Hole, Wyoming.
 This is also a ski town which is evident by the large hills that surround the city all with ski trails.
 The city is centered around the town square.
 This is a nice little park to walk through to sit and at one of the many benches and enjoy a cup of coffee from a local coffee shop or ice cream from Moo’s Gourmet Ice Cream shop.

-Jackson Hole is an upper end town and has endless shopping and eating options.
+There are a lot of great things to do in Jackson Hole.
+It is an upper end town and has endless shopping and eating options.
 The great thing about this town is that is a great place to visit in summer or winter!

 We also visited Slide Lake which was amazing!